 Cohabitation, Civil Partnerships and Agreements

-As well as ancillary relief, Michael also has considerable experience in property disputes arising out of the relationships of cohabiting couples and claims for provision for children under Schedule 1 of the Children Act 1989.
+As well as Financial Remedy work, Michael also has considerable experience in property disputes arising out of the relationships of cohabiting couples and claims for provision for children under Schedule 1 of the Children Act 1989.

 Public Law Children